 If anger actually helps you to regain control or have more power, your Pro-I cytokines will drop, and anti-inflammatory ones will increase.
 For example, bullies have lower than average inflammatory markers and those who are bullied have elevated ones (Copeland, Takahashi).
-There is a physiological reward for power, and the consequences for feeling powerless and trapped for any reason are severe.
+There is a physiological reward for power, and the consequences for feeling powerless and trapped for any reason are severe. -contributed by David R Clawson, MD

 Several studies have shown that the vast majority of people in chronic pain still blame the person or situation that caused their injury.
 Interestingly, the person they often blame the most is themselves (Carson).
-Research has shown that anger not only obstructs healing, but also lowers pain thresholds and increases pain (Takahashi).
+Research has shown that anger not only obstructs healing, but also increases pain levels (Takahashi).

-Anger lives in many forms, and it is your role to identify and confront it within yourself.
+Anger lives in many forms, and it is your job to identify and confront it within yourself.
 By being aware of your anger and understanding how powerful and potentially destructive it can be, you can learn to separate from it and avoid unleashing its destructive power.
 The bottom line is that you are not going to mentally or physically heal until you can confront and process anger and truly calm down.